 - Application Form Seeker for Aspirancy: Click Here

-If applying as a Seeker for Aspirancy please email application to: Sr. Susan Alice: firstname.lastname@example.org
+If applying as a Seeker for Aspirancy please email application to: Sr. Kyle Ninian: firstname.lastname@example.org

 Application Form Seeker for Companion: Click Here

-If applying as a Seeker for becoming a Companion please email application as a Microsoft Word attachment to: Sr. Patricia Angela: email@example.com
+If applying as a Seeker to become a Companion please email application to: Sr. Patricia Sarah: email@example.com

 - Letter of Intent (why does the Seeker desire to become a member of the Fellowship and what contribution will he/she bring to its life and Ministry?)